 I know.
 You might be thinking I’ve gone a little nuts.
 After all, if you’re totally frustrated by a work colleague shirking their responsibilities, why would you just do nothing and let it continue to build up?

-Before you go down that rabbit-hole, I want you to stop and think about whether your colleague’s behaviour is actually affecting you.
+Before you go down that rabbit-hole, stop and think about whether your colleague’s behaviour is actually affecting you.
 I mean, aside from being annoying.
 Are you having to pick up their slack?
 If they don’t complete their work does it fall to you?
-Are you having to step in and fix their mistakes or repair relationships with clients that have faltered due to your colleague dropping the ball?
+Are you having to step in and fix their mistakes?
+Or repair relationships with clients that have faltered due to your colleague dropping the ball?

 2. Consider whether there is something else going on

-I’m not making excuses for your colleague, but is there something going on in their life that might be causing their behaviour?
-It might be worth considering this, especially if your colleague is usually on the ball and their neglectful attitude is a recent change.
+I’m not making excuses for your colleague.
+But is there something going on in their life that might be causing their behaviour?
+It might be worth considering this.
+Especially if your colleague is usually on the ball and their neglectful attitude is a recent change.
+You may find at times that your colleagues aren't pulling their weight because they're under a lot of pressure outside of work.

 Frustrated your colleagues aren’t pulling their weight?
 Read this post!